CleverRaven/Cataclysm-DDA/data/mods/Megafauna/readme.md

 **Description**
-Through the portals rupturing reality in the cataclysm, some long extinct animals were drawn into our world.
-Some distant memory of these Pleistocenic animals may rest deep in your conscious.
-Long ago, our ancestors encountered this massive Megafauna and may even be responsible for their extinction.
+Through the portals rupturing reality in the cataclysm, you were sucked into a world yet untouched by humans.
+Here you encounter massive animals that seem almost out of place, but eerily familiar at the same time.
+You know this megafauna went extinct just around the time your ancestors first set foot on this land some 10.000 years ago.
+Distant memories of these Pleistocenic animals rest deep in your conscious.

-16 new animals friendly to a more innawood-style playthrough.
+Adds 16 lorefriendly megafauna species especially suited for innawood playthroughs.
+Features all-time favorites like Woolly Mammoths, Mastodons and Sabre-toothed Cats.
 Hunt them ruthlessly like our ancestors did, or befriend and try to domesticate them.
-But beware you don't get eaten by them before.
+But beware you don't get eaten or trampled before.

+At the same time, species introduced in modern times are removed!
+E.g.: wild boars, cows, cats, dogs, ...

 **Goals and Scope**